timothymartin76/timothymartin76.github.io/index.md

   creditlink:
 ---

-Data analytics leader with more than a decade of experience in business intelligence, scientific research, and performance management.
-Responsible for directing large technical teams and information management projects with a focus on designing curated data experiences for end users.
-Expert in identifying and interpreting trends and patterns in large and varied datasets, and producing informative metrics and interactive visualizations which drive business decisions.
-Extensive experience using various BI tools and statistical analysis packages.
-Skilled at developing front-end applications and dashboards for evaluation of disparate data sources, including optimization in GIS and smart grid applications.
+Leader in data analytics strategy with expertise in directing cross-functional analytics, data science, and development teams.
+Specific background with agencies governing construction, infrastructure, and tech projects in NYC.
+Expert in simplifying and communicating complex information and methodologies.
+Skilled at cleaning and transforming raw data into actionable information via custom-designed web applications, maps, and dashboards.

 ### Presentations / Articles
 * <a href="https://www.nytimes.com/2018/08/21/nyregion/construction-map-buildings-department.html?smtyp=cur&smid=tw-nytmetro" target="_blank">Real-Time Map Tracks NYC Building Frenzy</a>